projectasiago/asiago/docs/mish/syntax.md

 assert y == 6
 ```

 Watch changes to a variable.
+Any function calls in watchers must be short functions.

 ```
 let x = 5